jfasch/jf-linux-trainings/topics/tcp/tcp.rst

     and even more ...

-In the ``nc`` terminal, enter ``^D`` (the terminal's EOF charater) to and ``nc`` is used to answerclose the connection.
+In the ``nc`` terminal, enter ``^D`` (the terminal's EOF charater) to close the connection.
 The own-client will terminate as it sees EOF.

 Example 2: Netcat and Our Server
 --------------------------------